montero-melis/SPD_loanwords/README.md

 # Export references from Zotero to BibTeX

+Let's use the shared Zotero library "SPD project" to export our references.
+This will avoid having twice the same reference with slightly different formatting.
+Everytime we want to export we do that directly from this shared library:

+1. Select all items
+1. Right click on them
+1. Choose "Export selected items"

 There might be some problem with the character encoding when you export Zotero entries to BibTex format.
 What seems to solve this is the following: